Why is this important?

 Who can choose a child’s name depends on whether one or both parents have parental responsibilities and rights towards the child.

 A married couple or civil partners will have to agree on the choice of name for the child because each has an equal right to choose a name for the child.
 They will have to agree the child’s first name and surname.
-The child of a married couple does not have to have the father’s surname.
+The child of a married couple of opposite sex does not have to have the father’s surname.

 Naming the father on a birth certificate

-- the mother does not have to give details of the father on the birth certificate.
+- the natural mother does not have to give details of the father on the birth certificate.
 She can leave that part of the form blank

-- when both the mother and father agree to the father’s name being registered they can go to the office together.
+- when both the natural mother and father agree to the father’s name being registered they can go to the office together.
 However, if only one of the parents goes to the registrar’s office s/he has to have a document called a declaration, signed by the other parent, to prove that each agrees to the father’s name being added.
 There are special forms available at the Registrar’s office to make the declaration

-- the mother can register the father as being the father if she has a court order declaring that he is the father.
+- the natural mother can register the father as being the father if she has a court order declaring that he is the father.

 From 4 May 2006, an unmarried father who jointly registers the birth of his child with the child’s mother will automatically acquire full parental responsibilities and rights towards the child and he will share these with the child’s mother.
 An unmarried father who jointly registered the birth of his child before that date will not suddenly acquire these rights.
 He would have to enter into a parental responsibilities agreement with the child’s mother or go to court to acquire these rights and responsibilities.